Fogarty Fellowship FAQ

 Who is Eligible to Apply?

-In addition, researchers from outside the UMN, who are citizens or permanent residents of the United States, Cameroon, Ghana, India, Kenya, Liberia, Nepal, Peru, Thailand or Uganda are eligible to apply.
+In addition, researchers from outside UMN, who are citizens or permanent residents of the United States, Cameroon, Ghana, India, Kenya, Liberia, Nepal, Peru, Thailand or Uganda are eligible to apply.

 When Does the Program Take Place?